qTox/qTox/INSTALL.md

 ### Compiling toxcore

-Compilation process is similar to [compilation on Linux](#compile-toxcore), but it's more simple.
+The compilation process is similar to [compilation on Linux](#compile-toxcore), but it's even simpler:

-Checkout fresh tag and start compiling:
+Checkout your repositories to the desired tag and start compiling:

 ```bash
 cd c-toxcore